Razer Phone 2: Wireless charging, 'waterproofing,' 120Hz screen for $800

 - Front-facing 8-megapixel camera.

-- Native camera app has been reengineered with a sliding top menu, which looks like the Galaxy S9.
+- Native camera app has been reengineered with a sliding top menu, which looks like the Galaxy S9 ($620 at Amazon).

 Other features